Lubbock Drinking Water Quality

 1.36 ppb

-Lubbock lead levels are well within safe limits.
+Lubbock lead levels are well below the EPA action level.

 Regular testing is still recommended, as lead can enter water through household plumbing.